 As a Chapter Adviser, you make PRSSA possible through your dedication to students and education.
 PRSSA knows you have many obligations, so please use the tools and connections below to help you in this role.

-Join the info-packed PRSSA Adviser session on Sept.
-30 at 3–4 p.m.
-EDT.
-Typically held during Conference, this year the Adviser session is instead being offered outside ICON 2021 at no cost so that more Advisers have an opportunity to participate.
-The session is hosted by the National Faculty and Professional Advisers.
+If you missed the PRSSA Adviser session held on Sept.
+30 access the recording here.
+Typically held during Conference, this year the Adviser session was offered outside ICON 2021 at no cost so that more Advisers have an opportunity to participate.
+The session was hosted by the National Faculty and Professional Advisers.

 The PRSSA National Faculty Advisers and the PRSSA National Professional Advisers are hosting informal sessions throughout the year to exchange ideas and best practices with other Advisers across the country.
-Save the dates below and register via the links below.
+Save the dates below and simply join using the links below (no registration required).

 Get the Tea With Aggie (6–7 p.m.
 ET)

 Whether you are just taking the reigns or have been the Adviser for years, we hope to shed some insight into other successful Advisers are doing at their Chapters.
 See below for materials used by other Chapters.